tensortask/hello-world/README.md

 ## FAQ

 #### What does TensorTask projects do exactly?
-We are building protocols that enable decentralized A.I. at a financial and technical level.
+We are building protocols that enable decentralized AI at a financial and technical level.
 More later.

 #### Will your project be open-source?
 Yes, and that's a promise.